astronomer/docs/astro/automation-overview.md

 ---
 sidebar_label: 'Overview'
-title: 'Automate workflows on Astro'
+title: 'Automate operational workflows on Astro'
 id: automation-overview
 description: Learn how you can automate various actions on Astro to quickly build and manage your data ecosystem.
 ---

 Astro has various components such as, Organization, Workpsace, Deployments, users, Teams, tokens, etc. You can manage these using Astronomer's [Cloud UI](log-in-to-astro.md#log-in-to-the-cloud-ui) or [Astro CLI](cli/overview.md).
 By default every Astro user can access Astro components programmatically using Astro CLI.
-This scope of this access is based on the [permissions](user-permissions.md) assigned to a user at the Organization and Worksapce level.
+The scope of this access is based on the [permissions](user-permissions.md) assigned to a user at the Organization and Worksapce level.

 Though, Cloud UI is self-explanatory and easy to use, programmatic access to your Astro components is required for various use-cases.
-This typically includes, deploying your Astro project from local system, for automated deploys using CI/CD, or to automate common processes to manage your other Astro components.
+This typically includes, [deploying your local Astro project](./deploy-code.md), for automated [deploys using CI/CD](./set-up-ci-cd.md), or to automate common processes to manage your other Astro components.

-While your Astro user credentials can be used for programmatic access to Astro, API tokens are recommended to be used for CI/CD and other common processes for production-grade Deployments.
+While your [Astro user credentials](./log-in-to-astro.md#log-in-to-the-astro-cli) can be used for programmatic access to Astro, API tokens are recommended to be used for CI/CD and other common processes for production-grade Deployments.
 Astronomer recommends not to give direct access to users for deploying code to your production Deployments.
-You can implement appropriate controls for users using Astro's heirarchical role-based access control (RBAC) for Astro Organization and Workspaces, and also enforce CI/CD deploys for your Deployments.
+You can implement appropriate controls for users using [Astro's heirarchical role-based access control (RBAC)](./astro-architecture.md#access-control-architecture) for Astro Organization and Workspaces, and also [enforce CI/CD deploys](./configure-deployment-resources.md#enforce-cicd-deploys) for your Deployments.

 ## Common use-cases to automate